rmcnaughGitHub/Web-build-Essentials/README.md

 # Web-build-Essentials

-# This is a collection of web scripts, tools, to iad in Front End Web Development
+# This is a collection of web scripts, tools, to aid in Front End Web Development